CSS Grid vs Flexbox: When to Use Each Layout System

 Reach for Flexbox when your layout is one-dimensional or content-driven:

-- Card rows — flexible cards that wrap and grow to fill space.
+- Card rows, which are flexible cards that wrap and grow to fill space.

-Try our CSS Flexbox Generator to visually experiment with all flex properties — direction, wrapping, alignment, gap — and copy the CSS or Tailwind code.
+Try our CSS Flexbox Generator to visually experiment with all flex properties: direction, wrapping, alignment, and gap, then copy the CSS or Tailwind code.

 When to Use CSS Grid